List of Christian denominational positions on homosexuality: United Methodist Church

 On May 7, 2018, the Bishops in the United Methodist Church, a denomination long divided on questions of LGBT equality, have proposed allowing individual pastors and regional church bodies to decide whether to ordain LGBT clergy and perform same-sex weddings.
 However, this proposal has not been formally approved yet and will be decided between February 23–26, 2019.
 After voting (February 2019), this proposal was rejected in favor of a "traditional plan" which rejects gay marriage.

 The United Methodist Church (UMC) has a General Conference every four years to make decisions and when a decision is made, they add it to the Book of Discipline.
 From the 2016 Book of Discipline, the United Methodist Church Website cites multiple decisions on homosexuality.
 On the basis of membership, all persons are eligible to "attend its worship services, participate in its programs, receive the sacraments, upon baptism be admitted as baptized members, and upon taking vows declaring the Christian faith, become professing members in any local church in the connection".

 Regarding the ministry of the ordained, the practice of homosexuality is seen as incompatible with Christian teaching.
 Thus self-identifying homosexuals are not "to be certified as candidates, ordained as ministers, or appointed to serve in The United Methodist Church".
 Also, "ceremonies that celebrate homosexual unions are not to be conducted by our ministers nor in our churches".
 On the basis of funds, the UMC does not want any of their ministries' funds used or allocated to LGBTQ+ groups or organizations.
 Although UMC does not want the funds to be used to condemn any such organizations either.

 On 15 July 2016, Reverend Karen Oliveto became the first openly gay United Methodist Bishop after several annual conferences passed resolutions not to conform with any LGBT discriminatory church laws.
 UMC Bishops are elected for life.
 Oliveto is married to Robin Ridenour, who is a deaconess in UMC.
+In November 2022, gay bishop Cedrick Bridgeforth was elected.

 On May 1, 2024 the UMC allowed same-sex weddings and struck down the 40 year ban on gay clergy.

+In July, 2024, the lesbian married bishop Kristin Stoneking was elected.